Our Approach is simple here at Little Angels we believe that “Every Child Matters” .

 - Encouraging Parental involvement and communication

 You are very welcome to come in and share our activities.
 You might like to cook with a small group, look at books, model with clay or build with Lego bricks.
 Perhaps you might like to share a hobby or interest with us, particularly if they are related to our topic.
 During the year there will be extra opportunities to come in and be involved.
 We have an open morning in the summer term, a sports day in summer and a Christmas party and play in the Autumn Term.
 Each term we have a topic or theme.
-The children are encouraged to bring in items relating to our topic and add to the ‘interest table’ in the classroom.
-Our regular Newsletters will keep you informed of ‘happenings’.
-You can help your child by sharing an interest in their topic or themed activities.
+The children are encouraged to bring in items relating to our topic and add to our ‘interest table’ in the classroom.
+Our regular Newsletters will keep you informed of what your child has been learning.
+You can help support your child’s knowledge developing by sharing an interest in their topic or themed activities.

 Our approach to learning